Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Session Notes/DND Session 15.md

 #### Marinus asserts the need to break into the Luminary Scribe's records to find...
 "Information"
 Though he get some pushback from Waron and Cello, who assert that maybe rather than jumping straight to attempting to rob the literal CIA of this world, it would make sense to try and gain what information/assistance we can through proper channels first.

-Proper channels being through Vicor [[content/Hunter Luyarnha Campaign/NPCs/Religious Figures/Vicors/Abraham]], or approaching some of the scribes our selves.
+Proper channels being through Vicor [[Abraham]], or approaching some of the scribes our selves.
 - Some of their detectives/agents owe us after assisting with the Dullahan incident
 - And others are just kind of dumb, we could probably take advantage of that to gleam some info, if not scope out their base and gather info for a future heist if it comes down to it.